jermiah/myprojects/Healthcare - Length of Stay/Projectdetails.md

 4. **Prediction and Saving Models**:
    - Generate LOS predictions for test cases.
-   - Save the models for later use.
+   - Saving the models for later use.

 ## **Acknowledgements**
 This problem statement and dataset were sourced from a hackathon hosted on **Analytics Vidhya**.
 You can find more details about the challenge [here](https://datahack.analyticsvidhya.com/contest/janatahack-healthcare-analytics-ii/#ProblemStatement).